mwiet/kids_sbi/README.md

 # Kilo-Degree Survey - Simulation-Based Inference

-This repository supports running a likelihood-free analysis based on forward-simulatios of KiDS-1000 cosmic shear within the GLASS framework that was used in the following analyses:
+This repository supports running a simulation-based/likelihood-free analysis based on forward-simulatios of KiDS-1000 cosmic shear within the CosmoSIS and GLASS frameworks that was used in the following analyses:
 - Likelihood-free inference: Lin et al. in prep.
 - Forward simulations: von Wietersheim-Kramsta et al. in prep.